anttiz/aws-iac/README.md

 - terraform apply
 - create user using command `signup.sh`
 - confirm using command `signup-confirm.sh`
-- generate token using command `get-token.sh`, export it to env TEST_TOKEN
+- generate token using command `source get-token.sh`, that exports it to env TEST_TOKEN
+- test API using command `test-todo.sh`
-- test API using command `test-api.sh`
+- test create API using command `test-create.sh`